zappar-xr/zapbox-xr-sdk/README.md

 - Levaraging accelerometer data from the device to further reduce the perceived camera latency when moving and the positional jitter effect.
 - Camera manual exposure UI.
 - Moving the late warp process to a compute shader to remove tearing when content graphics work takes longer than a frame.
-- Automatic calibration of the active range of the analog thumbstick and trigger inputs on each controller.

 ### Future work